Vincent Valentine: Concept and design

 Vincent's cape took many adjustments to perfect for Advent Children, and his gun was transformed to reflect his new role as the protagonist for Dirge of Cerberus.

-Vincent is a tall, lean man with long black hair and red eyes who wears a ragged red cloak and mantle over black underclothes, as well as a metallic, golden gauntlet on his left forearm.
+Vincent is a tall, lean man with long black hair and bright red eyes who wears a ragged red cloak and mantle over a black leather suit, as well as a metallic, golden claw gauntlet on his left forearm.
 Vincent's cloak covers the lower half of his face and is held closed by a series of buckles.
 His crimson cloak was added to symbolize the idea of him carrying a heavyweight connected to death.
 While other characters were given simple costumes in Advent Children, Vincent was given a more complex outfit.
 Nomura felt that changing his design to something complicated would "conflict with his personality", which is relatively straightforward.
 So he was given attire consisting of "various, complex parts".
 His cloak was difficult to animate due to it being organic; the overall complexity of Vincent's design led to his scenes being "especially hard to create".
 These scenes were constantly being adjusted so as "to convey [their] elusive nature of seemingly having shape, but not".
 These adjustments concluded six months before the film's completion.

-Vincent was chosen as the protagonist of Dirge of Cerberus due to his strong connections to the setting of Final Fantasy VII and the potential for expanding on his background.
+However, Vincent was chosen to be the main protagonist of Dirge of Cerberus due to his strong connections to the setting of Final Fantasy VII and the potential for expanding on his background.
 Due to the staff's desire to make Dirge a shooter, Vincent was also chosen because of his weaponry, while his transformations into different monsters in the original Final Fantasy VII was something the staff wanted to work into the gameplay.
 For the game, Nomura redesigned Vincent's gun in the same way that Cloud's Buster Sword was redesigned for Advent Children, to demonstrate that he is the protagonist of the game.
 The gun was named Cerberus (ケルベロス, Keruberosu) in reference to the monster from Greek and Roman mythology; the gun has three barrels, like how Cerberus has three heads.